lgonzalezrouco/pti/p3_xml/README.md

 ### 2.2 Download the example and the libraries

-Install git:
+Install git if necessary:

     sudo apt-get install git

-Download the sources (if you already have the pti repository, just do a git pull):
+Download the sources (if you already have the pti repository, just do a git pull to update it):

     cd $HOME
     git clone https://gitlab.fib.upc.edu/pti/pti.git